manuel-serrano/hiphop/doc/api.md

 [:@glyphicon glyphicon-tag tag]

-This statement terminate instantaneously when started, and give control on the following statement.
-In other words, it just do nothing.
+This statement terminate instantaneously when started, and give control on the following statement; it is like a `nop` assembly instruction.

 ### <hiphop.pause/> ###
 [:@glyphicon glyphicon-tag tag]

-This statement pauses the branch where it is defined for the current reaction.
-The following instructions of the branch will be executed at the next reaction.
+This statement pauses the branch where it is defined for the current instant.
+The following instructions of the branch will be executed at the next instant.

 ### <hiphop.halt/> ###
 [:@glyphicon glyphicon-tag tag]

-This statement pauses the branch where it is defined forever, it will never terminate.
+This statement pauses forever the branch where it is defined; it will never terminate.
+However, it can be preempted (see preemption section).

 ## Conditional branching